Research areas

 The aspects of downsizing, production intensification and relative affordability of the technology (DIY approach, 3D-printed reactors) might also contribute to boosting the illegal manufacturing of controlled substances, explosives or chemical warfare agents.

-Within this context, the lab develops integrated continuous flow strategies with minimal footprint for the preparation of psychotropic compounds and of simulants for chemical warfare agents, as well as integrated protocols for their chemical neutralization.
-Within the actual context of increasing drug abuse and terrorism threats, our research efforts aim at providing reference compounds and protocols as well as safety procedures for the drug enforcement and military agencies.
+The lab develops integrated continuous flow strategies with minimal footprint for the preparation of psychotropic compounds and of simulants for chemical warfare agents, as well as integrated protocols for their chemical neutralization.
+Within the current context of increasing drug abuse and terrorism threats, our research efforts aim at providing reference compounds and protocols as well as safety procedures for the drug enforcement and military agencies.
 Please contact us directly for detailed information

 We have started several research programs aiming at the tailored preparation of semi-conductor and noble metal nanoparticles under flow conditions.
 We have developed unique and scalable flow processes that will enable the industrial production of such high valued-added nanoparticles with low footprint setups.
 More details soon.